-We thank those who took on the initiative to form a children’s liturgy group.
-The children’s liturgy group aim to help Primary school children and it takes place at the celebration of Eucharist at the Vigil and 11.00 a.m. usually on the first Sunday of each month. (excluding July & August).
+A small group of parishioners generously give of their time and run the children’s liturgy group on the first weekend of each month.
+The aim to help our children who come to mass to understand the scripture readings and participate more fully in the parish community.
+It takes place at the Vigil Mass usually on the first Sunday of each month. (excluding July and August).
 We find that more and more our children look forward to this celebration.
-This is just one way that we are reaching out more to our youth and children.
+This is just one small way that we are reaching out to our children and families.

 This was run by the parents of our First Holy Communion children who received their communion in May.
 The programme complements the great work being done already being done by our teachers in our Primary Schools.
 It is run by the parents themselves and each child and parent / guardian is invited to be involved.
 Many thanks and well done to all who helped.

-We congratulate our 83 confirmation candidates who were confirmed by Bishop Ray on March 24th at St. Mary’s Church.
-Our thanks to Fr.
-Mossie Brick, Lixnaw who addressed the parents and candidates in February.
-We also wish to acknowledge the great of our sixth class teachers of our Primary Schools.
-Well done all.
+We congratulate our 72 Confirmation candidates who we confirmed by Bishop Ray Browne on Friday May 3rd 2019.
+Our thanks to Sr. Aileen Murphy of the Kerry Diocese team who addressed the parents and candidates in March.
+We wish to acknowledge the great work done also by our teachers.

 Our thanks to the ladies who generously provide a ‘cuppa’ for those attending the Frist Friday Mass.
 It is a lovely opportunity for people to have a ‘chat’ after mass in our lovely Parish Meeting Room.